secworks/prince/README.md

 ## Status
 Core is functionally completed.
 Both core and top level provides correct results for all test vectors.
 The core is lint clean.
-The core has not yet been implemented in hardware.
+The core has been implemented in hardware.

-Use with caution.

 ## Introduction